 II.A.3.
+Qualifications of the program director:

+II.A.3.d)

+II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee: and.
+(Core)

+This must include post-residency experience in musculoskeletal radiology, including fellowship education or five years of practice focused in musculoskeletal radiology.
+(Core)

+This must include experience as an educator and

+supervisor of fellows in musculoskeletal radiology.
+(Core)

+This must include at least three years' experience as a faculty member in an ACGME-accredited or American Osteopathic Association (AOA)-approved residency or fellowship program.
+(Core)

+II.A.3.b)

+must include current certification in the specialty by the

+American Board of Radiology or by the American Osteopathic

+Board of Radiology, or subspecialty qualifications that are

+acceptable to the Review Committee; (Core)

+[Note that while the Common Program Requirements deem certification by a certifying board of ABMS or the AOA acceptable, there is no ABMS or AOA board that offers certification in this subspecialty]

-Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, ^(Core) II.A.3.a).(1) This must include post-residency experience in pediatric radiology, including an ACGME-accredited fellowship program. ^(Core) II.A.3.a).(2) This must include at least three years' experience as a faculty member in an ACGME-accredited or AOA-approved residency or fellowship program. ^(Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Radiology or by the American Osteopathic Board of Radiology, or subspecialty qualifications that are acceptable to the Review Committee; ^(Core) II.A.3.b).(1) Other acceptable qualifications include possession of the American Board of Radiology Certificate of Added Qualifications. ^(Core) II.A.3.c) must include devotion of at least 80 percent of professional clinical contributions in pediatric radiology; and, ^(Core) II.A.3.d) must include devotion of sufficient time to fulfill all responsibilities inherent to meeting the educational goals of the program. ^(Core) II.A.4.
-Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; ^(Core)
+II.A.3.c) must include devotion of at least 80 percent of professional clinical contributions in musculoskeletal radiology; and, (Core)

+must include devotion of sufficient time to fulfill all responsibilities inherent to meeting the educational goals of the program.
+(Core)

+II.A.4.
+Program Director Responsibilities

+The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
+(Core)

+II.A.4.a) The program director must:

+be a role model of professionalism; (Core)

 Background and Intent: The program director, as the leader of the program, must serve as a role model to fellows in addition to fulfilling the technical aspects of the role.
 As fellows are expected to demonstrate compassion, integrity, and respect for others, they must be able to look to the program director as an exemplar.
 It is of utmost importance, therefore, that the program director model outstanding professionalism, high quality patient care, educational excellence, and a scholarly approach to work.
-The program director creates an environment where respectful discussion is welcome, with the goal of continued improvement of the educational experience. design and conduct the program in a fashion consistent with the needs of the community, the mission(s) of the Sponsoring Institution, and the mission(s) of the program; ^(Core)
+The program director creates an environment where respectful discussion is welcome, with the goal of continued improvement of the educational experience.

+design and conduct the program in a fashion consistent with the needs of the community, the mission(s) of the Sponsoring Institution, and the mission(s) of the program; (Core)